bmorrisondev/brianmorrison.me/website/content/md/content-tos.md

 2. **Subcontracting**: Provider may choose to subcontract individuals to assist with aspects of any project, at Provider's discretion, with or without prior notice.

-3. **Asset Reuse**: Any assets produced during the project may be reused by Provider for marketing efforts without further consent.
+3. **Asset Reuse**: Any assets produced during the project may be reused by Provider for marketing efforts or for other projects without further consent.

 4. **Use of Media**: Provider may utilize stock photos, videos, audio, graphics, or other media during the creative process, with or without notification.